KyreSPWN/SPWN/RoE.md

 - Traveling: moving through space, including surveys returning to base from mining or raiding
 - Specialty mining node: any node other than parsteel/tritanium/dilithium/crystal/ore/gas/isogen
 - Token space: any system requiring an item be provided in exchange for entrance, irrespective of the name of the item
+- Warship: any battleship, explorer, or interceptor; any ship engaged in PvP or hostile hunting; or any ship in another alliance's territory without invite, unless otherwise exempt under these rules.

 ## SPWN specific ROE:

+Our RoE Officer is KyreR, Backup is FahQueue2
+- Any RoE violations should be reported to them in the discord channel "stfc-roe-violations-only".
+- If Kyre or FQ is unavailable for any reason, another officer will handle it.

-- Our members are required to take screenshots of Z-node hits and keep for 1 week. **All screenshots must be posted in discord in the stfc-znode screenshot channel.**
+- Our members are required to take screenshots of Z-node hits. **All screenshots must be posted in discord in the stfc-znode screenshot channel.** Failure to provide Z-node screenshots will result in a strike.

+**Territories:**
-- UPC Miners:
+- Follow RoE
-    - UPC miners are protected by RoE and shall not be hit, including floating miners.
-The exception is a miner that is on a Z-node, in which case a screenshot is required, as previously described.
-Hitting a non-Z-node UPC miner will count as a strike.

-- Territories are off limits for pvp with the following exceptions:
-    - Time of war (please verify with an officer that Territory hits are OK).
-    - Takeover events (We allow it but firmly believe the right thing to do is enter as intended, by submitting the RSS to enter the takeover.
-While this is our opinion, we respect that others may not view it the same way.)

-- Q trial events in territory:
+- Any Z-nodes hits a screenshot is required, as previously described.
+- Our guidelines for mining in Origin Space (aka Territories) are found here:
-    - Please send a message in embassy that you will be entering territory for Q trial events & we will do our utmost to respond quickly and notify in AC that you are not to be harmed
+- We ask any alliance to send a message in embassy or a message in game that you will be entering territory for Q trial events, and we will our utmost to respond quickly and notify in AC that you are not to be harmed
+- If any of our members have a Q trial in a territory not owned by us, we ask you to please send a message to the leadership of the alliance that owns it before heading into their territory

+**UPC Miners:**
+- As stated in Server 99 RoE: UPC miners are protected by RoE and shall not be hit, including floating miners.
+- The exception is a miner that is on a Z-node, in which case a screenshot is required, as previously described.
+Hitting a non-Z-node UPC miner not in our territories will count as a strike.

+**Absences:**
+- If you are going to be away from the game for more than 3 days, please let us know in the discord channel "stfc-absences" so we don't kick you out for inactivity.

 - Infractions to these guidelines will be discussed with the offenders or applicable offender's alliance Admiral / ROE Officer to discuss the best next steps.